By John O’Ceallaigh

-Found in the upmarket suburb of Houghton, the expansive two-storey villa is surrounded by lush gardens and even without the Mandela connection it seems like it would be a reasonably nice place to stay in a capital city lacking notable properties.
+Found in the upmarket suburb of Houghton, the expansive two-storey villa is surrounded by lush gardens and even without the Mandela connection it seems like it would be a reasonably nice place to stay in a major city and continental travel hub lacking notable properties.
 (I was unimpressed by what was on offer during my own visit a few years back.)
 There’s an attractive pool area and a roof garden; a casual bar and modern restaurant; spacious bedrooms are spruce and stylishly finished in emerald-green, taupe and ivory.

 Still, clearly the main selling is its previous owner and his legacy.
 This is where Mandela hosted the likes of Michelle Obama and Bill Clinton and it was in the surrounding streets that mourners spontaneously congregated when news of his death was announced back in 2013.
 Guests at the property will literally walk in his footsteps and the aforementioned restaurant will serve some of his favourite dishes.